aarron-lee/legion-go-tricks/README.md

 - controller is more buggy in desktop mode for desktop-related usage, steam input doesn't work. should still work fine for gaming
   - nested desktop is completely fine
 - Warning: there's some user reports that there's screen flashing on bios v29 with Nobara.
-  - this bug has not been reported on Bazzite, unconfirmed on ChimeraOS

 ### User-reported bugs (needs verification)